Charge density waves in graphite; towards the magnetic ultra-quantum limit

-In contrast with the proposal in \cite{Fauque13}, the $(0,\uparrow) $ and and ($-1,\downarrow$) empty above 75T.
-In this case we expect that low-temperature transport occurs via a 2D chiral sheath of extended surface states \cite{MacDonald90,Chalker95,Balents96,Cho97,Druist98,Young14}.
+We speculate that low temperature transport may be expected to occur via a 2D chiral sheath of extended surface states \cite{Fauque13,MacDonald90,Chalker95,Balents96,Cho97,Druist98,Young14}.
 These surface states are protected against weak impurity scattering.
 This leads to a ballistic in-plane transport along the edges of the sample, in the direction perpendicular to the magnetic field.
 Taking into account valley degeneracy, all four LLs contribute, leading to a cancellation of the charge and spin currents.
-Nevertheless metallic conductivity is observed in the out-of-plane direction \cite{Fauque13}, and we propose that this is accounted for in terms of ballistic motion in the in-plane direction, mediated by inter-layer hopping occurring at the sample edges \cite{Chalker95,Balents96,Cho97}.
-At magnetic fields between 55 and 75 T the Fermi energy crosses the ($0,\uparrow$) and ($-1,\downarrow$) LLs.
-The wavefunctions of surface states have finite overlap with bulk states and are scattered by bulk impurities, which renders transport via these states diffusive, yielding a thermally activated out-of-plane conductance at temperatures below the CDW transition, as observed \cite{Fauque13}.
+Nevertheless metallic conductivity is observed in the out-of-plane direction \cite{Fauque13}, and we propose that this is accounted for by inter-layer hopping occurring at the sample edges \cite{Chalker95,Balents96,Cho97}.
+At magnetic fields between 55 and 75 T the Fermi energy crosses the ($0,\downarrow$) and ($-1,\uparrow$) LLs.
+The wavefunctions of surface states have finite overlap with bulk states and are scattered by bulk impurities, which renders transport via these states diffusive, yielding a thermally activated out-of-plane conductance at temperatures below the DW transition, as observed \cite{Fauque13}.
+Studies of in-plane transport in this field regime should be of great interest.

-For even higher magnetic fields, beyond 75T, a topological phase transition into a quantum spin Hall insulating state is expected when the two bands closest to the chemical potential interchange their order due to strong Zeeman splitting.
-The exact field when this happens depends strongly on the type of interactions dominating the system, and cannot be predicted at this stage without further experimental input.
-Studying this phase transition would give insight into the interplay between strong interactions and topology in the ultra-quantum limit.

-In summary, our measurements on high quality graphite samples have clarified the magnetic-phase diagram, by resolving the appearance and sudden quenching of two field induced density wave instabilities, as well as the identification of a new lock-in transition in one of these.
-We can theoretically account for these features and correctly predict the field-quenching of the further density wave instability observed recently \cite{Fauque13}.